LynneMcGrail/take-a-hike/README.md

 ## Images
 * I sourced images for the hero image, upcoming events and members gallery from the following sources, Pexels and Unsplash.
 * There are a total of 14 images across the site.
-* All images have been compressed through `Tinypng.com`
+* The images have been compressed through `Tinypng.com`
 * None of the images used have been pushed past the pixel limit in order to prevent image distortion

 ## Typography